aivovk/IJMS-IDP-dimensions/README.txt

 To run:
 nup_model_* [FILE]
-- where file is the main settings file (see WorldSettings.h) -if no command line argument is given, the default settings file (WorldSettings.conf) in the same directory as the executable will be loaded
+- where [FILE] is the main settings file (see WorldSettings.h)
+- if no command line argument is given, the default settings file (WorldSettings.conf) in the same directory as the executable will be loaded

 Brief descriptions of the classes/files: main.cpp - initialization and FILE/SCREEN output
 AA - load Particle properties
-CubeSpace - cell list to find neighbouring Particles for interactions Force - definitions of bond, cohesive, repulsive, charge, noise, external forces Matrix3 - 3x3 Matrix
+CubeSpace - cell list to find neighbouring Particles for interactions Display - events and drawing to an SFML window
+Force - definitions of bond, cohesive, repulsive, charge, noise, external forces Matrix3 - 3x3 Matrix
 NormalDistribution - wrapper for random number generation